imyferns/CourtCounter/README.md

 #How to use Court Counter
 Court Counter keeps track of the scores for two basketball teams, Team A and Team B. Each team's score is tracked separately.
-The user can add points for a 3 pointer, 2 pointer and free throw.
-A Reset button resets both teams scores to 0.
+The user can add points for a 3 pointer, 2 pointer or a free throw.
+A Reset button resets both team's scores to 0.